 This committee works with related organizations (such as the Commons and the Hope Centre) in pursuit of common goals.

 The Community Engagement Committee is co-chaired by Lou Skinner and Kerry Marcus, who manage tables at the summer Farmers' Market and other events, and liaise with other committees about needed publicity.
-Committee members are: Christopher Hill (Streamkeepers), Rebecca Furnell (outdoor events), Ron Bilquist and David Boehm (Big Tree Registry), and non-board member Bob Weenk (guided walks).
+Committee members are: Christopher Hill (Streamkeepers), Rebecca Furnell and Peter Danenhower (outdoor events), Ron Bilquist and David Boehm (Big Tree Registry), and non-board member Bob Weenk (guided walks).
 Jenni Gehlbach coordinates the work shared by Community Engagement and Communications Committee.

 This committee manages print and electronic communication with GaLTT's membership and volunteers, and with the general public.
 It does this through managing our membership lists, publication and distribution of electronic and printed materials (such as trail maps, brochures, self-guided walk pamphlets, and GaLTT's newsletter); through direct mail or email announcements and requests to members; and by public communication through the local newspapers, the island's email distribution lists, GaLTT's website and Facebook page, and Facebook community bulletiin boards.